Colorado HOA Documents: State Rules Every Closer Should Know

 Colorado's Framework: CCIOA

-Colorado HOAs operate under the Colorado Common Interest Ownership Act (CCIOA), codified at C.R.S. §38-33.3-101 through §38-33.3-402.
-It's a comprehensive statute that covers everything from community formation to document disclosure requirements for resale transactions.
+Colorado HOAs run under the Colorado Common Interest Ownership Act (CCIOA), codified at C.R.S. §38-33.3-101 through §38-33.3-402.
+It covers everything from how communities get formed to what has to be disclosed when a unit changes hands.

-Colorado has experienced massive HOA growth.
-Along the Front Range corridor — Denver, Boulder, Colorado Springs, Fort Collins — it's hard to find a subdivision built after 1990 that doesn't have an HOA.
-The state estimates over 10,000 common interest communities, and the number keeps growing.
+Along the Front Range (Denver, Boulder, Colorado Springs, Fort Collins), good luck finding a subdivision built after 1990 that doesn't have an HOA attached to it.
+The state estimates over 10,000 common interest communities exist, and that number keeps climbing.
+If you're closing deals in Colorado, you're dealing with HOAs.
+Period.

 The Status Letter